 - 5 portions of fruit and vegetables daily

 - Starchy food high in fibre (bread, pasta, rice, potatoes)

-- Low Fat dairy product (milk and cheese)
+- Low-Fat dairy products (milk and cheese)

-- Small amount of protein (egg)
+- A small amount of protein (egg)

 You can register here for personalised healthcare from us and consult online with any of our doctors about your health issues.